 If you are unsure you will keep chickens in the long term, you could get a cheap coop to start with.
 Otherwise buy or make something that will last many years, e.g. .
 A coop with 1.4 metre sides (2 sqm of floor) is big enough for 5-6 chickens (0.33 sqm per bird) (regulations allow hens to be kept at much higher densities—0.06 sqm per bird—but this commercial-type density is hardly recommended for your backyard chooks).
 Adding more space in the form of a mezzanine is valuable because it provides a three dimensional layout and environmental enrichment.
 It can be about 1.0 metre from the floor and run along the back.
 Without a stair-board it should be lower at about 0.7 metres.
 The chickens enjoy spending time there and will sleep there for the night.
 It is a frame made with 70 × 35 studs with Structaflor as base (therefore 70 mm deep), and also has a board at the front for the hens to roost on.
 It sits on the wall studs and can be lifted out if required.
 During part of the day I let the chickens roam in the backyard.
 However, chickens are destructive to a garden so if this is a problem you need to confine them to a run .
 This should have at least the same floor space as the coop.
 Design the coop so that the food, water and nest boxes dont take up valuable internal space and cant be soiled.
 The hens generally lay in the same nest box, therefore having one larger nest box, rather than two or more smaller ones, allows for communal laying and a shorter queue.

-Litter should be used on the floor of the coop.
-Pine shavings can be used for a substrate, but a better product is Mini-Hemp (Ozhemp) which is more absorbent and mixes better with the poop.
+Pine shavings can be used for a substrate, but a much better although more costly product is Mini-Hemp (Ozhemp) or similar which is considerably more absorbent.
 It is preferable to have a wood floor, e.g. Structaflor, because a dirt floor provides a route for vermin and can get damp.
-To start a deep-litter system, add about 5 cm of shavings/hemp to the floor.
-Then every day mix the shavings/hemp and incoming poop together with a 3-pronged cultivator.
-When the shavings/hemp and poop are in approximately equal amounts start adding new shavings/hemp to maintain the approximate 1:1 ratio.
+To start the litter, add at least 5 cm of hemp to the floor (about half a 40 L bag in my case).
+Then as required mix the hemp and incoming poop together with a 3-pronged cultivator.
+When the hemp and poop are in approximately equal amounts, which takes several weeks, you can start again from scratch, or just add new hemp to maintain the approximate 1:1 ratio.
 Most days give the whole thing a quick turn using the cultivator.
-With time the poop dries out and crumbles while the shavings/hemp act as a substrate.
-After several weeks the accumulating litter reaches the desired state: a slightly moist absorbent medium that quickly dries out new poop as it comes along.
+The poop dries out quickly and crumbles while the hemp act as a substrate.
 Indeed, its virtually impossible to see any fresh poop on the litter because of the speed of incorporation.
-Add new shavings/hemp as required, about every 2 weeks or so.
-This system is virtually no work except for the quick daily turn with the cultivator, and no smell!
-Cladding the first 20 cm or more of the coop from the floor with plywood will help contain the deep-litter as it builds in depth.
-Over one year it can get quite deep, up to 30 cm or more, after which it can be removed—now think compost—and restarted.
+This system is virtually no work except for the quick daily turn with the cultivator, and no smell.
+The whole thing is dry and one homogenous layer, with no insects or mould.
+Cladding the first 20 cm or more of the coop from the floor with plywood will help contain the litter as it builds in depth.
 Depending on how deep you can go, the depth can be lowered by taking some out at any time.
-I clean and add fresh sawdust to the mezzanine once per week as deep-litter is not practical in this location.
+After one year it should all be removed and restarted.

 Broody hen management